-Procedures: This is a functionality of the software that is used for collecting payments.
+Procedures: This is a functionality of the hardware and software that is used for collecting payments and is a requirement.

 Control Objective: The organization implements a process to ensure Primary Account Numbers (PANs) are rendered unreadable anywhere PANs are stored.